Hitting time for Bessel processes - walk on moving spheres algorithm (WoMS): Hitting time for Bessel processes

 Let

-In particular, we can express $\tau_l$ by using the first time when the $\delta$-dimensional Brownian motion ${\bf B}=(B^{(1)},\ldots,B^{(\delta)})$ exits from the Euclidean ball $D$ centered in the origin with radius $l$.
+In particular, we can express $\tau_l$ by using the first time when the $\delta$-dimensional Brownian motion $\mathbf{B}=(B^{(1)},\ldots,B^{(\delta )})$ exits from the Euclidean ball $D$ centered in the origin with radius $l$.
 Approximating the exit time and the exit position for the 2-dimensional Brownian motion of a convex domain was already studied by Milstein \cite{Milstein-97}.
-He used the so-called random walk on spheres algorithm which allows to approach the exit location and the exit time through an efficient algorithm.
+He used the so-called random walk on spheres algorithm which allows one to approach the exit location and the exit time through an efficient algorithm.
 The exit position is really simple to obtain (as it is uniformly distributed on the circle) while the exit time is much more difficult to approach.
-That is why we will construct an adaptation of this initial procedure in order to obtain nice and efficient results concerning the Bessel process exit time.\ We just notice that $X(N^\varepsilon)\in D^\varepsilon$ by its definition.\ When $\sqrt{\chi(n)}\ge l-\varepsilon$ the algorithm is stopped: we then set $\xi_n=0$, $\Xi_n=\Xi_{n-1}$ and $\chi(n)=\chi(n-1)$.\\ {\bf Outcome:} The hitting time $\Xi_n$ and the value of the Markov chain $\chi(n)$.}\\ \centerline{\line(1,0){490}} \\ It is obvious that for the particular dimension $\delta=2$, that is $\nu=0$, the stopping times obtained by the algorithm (A1) and (A2) have the same distribution.
-Moreover, for each $n$, $\chi(n)$ has the same distribution as $\Vert X(n) \Vert^2$.
-In other words, the number of steps of (A1) and (A2) are identical in law, the number of steps will be denoted in both cases $N^\varepsilon$.
+That is why we will construct an adaptation of this initial procedure in order to obtain nice and efficient results concerning the Bessel process exit time.